 A Ski Legend Remembered

-A service of Thanksgiving and Celebration of Life has been held in London this week for the legendary ski writer Araminta Jane Braham.
-She was better known as Minty Clinch.
-NEW
+A service of Thanksgiving and Celebration of Life has been held in London for the legendary ski & travel writer Araminta Jane Braham.
+Most knew her as Minty Clinch.
+UPDATED

 The great and the not so good of the UK snowsport industry gathered to pay their respects and celebrate the life of Minty.

-Around 100 people packed the pews of Chelsea Old Church in Cheyne Walk, SW3.
+Around 100 of us packed the pews of Chelsea Old Church in Cheyne Walk, SW3.

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.